 London: large commercial

-The top ten City of London firms (including the magic circle) offer roughly 720 traineeships between them each year, representing approximately 14% of all new training contracts registered with the SRA.
+The ten biggest law firm recruiters in the City of London firms (including the magic circle) offer roughly 740 traineeships between them each year, representing approximately 13.5% of all new training contracts registered with the SRA.
 In terms of day-to-day trainee experiences, there’s not such a huge difference between the magic circle and the so-called ‘silver circle’ firms such as Ashurst, Herbert Smith Freehills and a few others.

 Training contracts at these chasing-pack firms are strongly flavoured with corporate and finance deals and, again, international work.
 The salaries match those paid by the magic circle, which is only fair given that many of the lawyers work equally hard.